mikecirioli/core-google-launcher/README.md

 ## Create Your Cluster

 See [Getting Started](https://github.com/GoogleCloudPlatform/marketplace-k8s-app-tools/blob/master/README.md#getting-started) to create your cluster.
-CloudBees Jenkins Enterprise requires a minimum 3 node cluster with each node having a minimum of 2 vCPU and k8s version 1.8.
+CloudBees Core requires a minimum 3 node cluster with each node having a minimum of 2 vCPU and k8s version 1.8.

 Then: